In YouTrack, you can link issues to show the relationship between them. When you add a link from one issue to another, links are added to both issues.

 To remove a dependency between issues, delete the issue link.

 To delete a link:

-- Locate the issue that you want to remove a link from.
-Either expand the issue in the issues list or open the issue in single issue view.
+Locate the issue that you want to remove a link from and open the issue in single issue view.

-- The link to the current issue is removed from the linked issue.
+The link to the current issue is removed from the target issue.

 Search for Linked Issues